Skip to main content

 sudo nano /etc/wsl.conf

 Add the following information.
 The hostname will be the same as your Windows machine, though if the hostname of your Windows machine has uppercase characters, you will need to change them to lowercase here.
+However, you should not rename the machine completely, as the WSL2 instance will not work if it is given a completely different name.

 [network]